 Answers to employees' most common questions

-For detailed descriptions of each of these services, please go to our Work/Life Services section.
+For detailed descriptions of each of these services, please go to our Life Balance Services section.

 All services are accessible by calling our toll-free number 800-344-4222.
 You can call anytime, 24 hours a day, 7 days a week.
 Or submit an online Request for Services form.

-Employers provide the CONCERN employee assistance program as a benefit for employees and their dependents.
-If you are unsure whether CONCERN is provided through your employer or you need specific information about CONCERN, contact your HR department, check your intranet benefits web page, or call CONCERN at 800-344-4222.
+Employers provide the Concern employee wellbeing program as a benefit for employees and their dependents.
+If you are unsure whether Concern is provided through your employer or you need specific information about Concern, contact your HR department, check your intranet benefits web page, or call Concern at 800-344-4222.

 Yes.
-CONCERN is a confidential and voluntary program.
-CONCERN will not disclose information regarding your involvement in the CONCERN: EAP program without your written consent, unless permitted or required by law.
+Concern is a confidential and voluntary program.
+Concern will not disclose information regarding your involvement in the Concern program without your written consent, unless permitted or required by law.

-If you need help with parenting, elder care support, legal or financial issues and much more, call CONCERN’s toll-free number 800-344-4222, and a referral specialist will assist you.
+If you need help with parenting, adult care support, legal or financial issues and much more, call Concern’s toll-free number 800-344-4222, and a referral specialist will assist you.
 You will be transferred immediately to a consultant who can help you with your questions.

 Yes.
 LifeAdviser, is our online member resource center available 24/7 for you and your family members.
 Simply go to www.concern-eap.com and login with your company code provided to you by your HR department.

 You can access LifeAdviser from the Employee Guide section of the website.
 Once there, you will find a wealth of educational information that includes articles, streaming videos, risk assessments, online trainings for personal and professional development, and much more.